TylerDdao/Sale-Program/README.md

 ## Introduction
 Introducing the all-in-one Sale Manager program designed to streamline your sales process!
 This program offers two powerful modes: Config and Sale.
 In Config mode, take complete control over your menu.
 Add, remove, edit, search, and even print any item with ease.
 When you're ready to start selling, switch to Sale mode.
 Here, you can add, remove, search, and print sales transactions.
 For each confirmed sale, the system automatically generates a unique ID for easy tracking and reference.
 ## Purpose of Project
+I made this project to improve my coding skills, this progam is 100% made by C++:
+- Use of pointers
+- OOP code
+- Use of classes
+- Use of vectors
+- Singly linked list implementations and operations
 ## How to install
 ## How to use
 - To enter config mode, type `c` to command line and then the system will show options for config mode, allows you to take control completely your menu.